ALBA guidelines for designing inclusive forms for gender and sexual diversity

 Sex

-If sex assigned at birth is relevant (e.g., for medical reasons), this can be surveyed.
-However, you need to carefully consider what question to ask, as the wording may change the answer a person gives (e.g., a person’s sex assigned at birth may be different from their legal sex).
-Often times we use sex as a shorthand for other relevant information.
-For example, you might be researching something related to people with a uterus and are considering using sex as an inclusion criterium.
-However, using sex to select your population would exclude trans men, and include trans women or women who have had hysterectomies, thus not accurately capturing the population of people with uteruses.
-Therefore, it is important to consider what information is relevant to your survey or questionnaire and decide what question would most accurately capture this.
+If sex assigned at birth is relevant (e.g. for medical reasons), this can be surveyed.
+You need to carefully consider what question to ask, as the wording may change the answer a person gives (e.g. a person’s sex assigned at birth may be different from their legal sex).
+Oftentimes we use sex as a shorthand for other relevant information.
+For example, you might be researching something related to uterine health and are considering using legal sex as an inclusion criterion.
+However, using legal sex to select your population would exclude trans men who have had their legal sex changed, and using either definition of sex (legal sex or sex assigned at birth) would include women who have had hysterectomies, thus not accurately capturing the population of people with uteruses.

 Sex assigned at birth: